-Mr Billings, who is the Chair of the Audit Committee, is not the Chairman of the Board.
-The Chairman of the Board is not a member of the Audit Committee.
+Mr Billings, who is the Chair of the audit committee, is not the Chairman of the Board.
+The Chairman of the Board is not a member of the audit committee.
 The details of the audit committee members at the date of this statement and their attendance at meetings are set out in the Directors' Report.

 The Non-Executive Chairman, CEO, Chief Financial Officer and Company Secretary may attend audit committee meetings by invitation.
-The external auditors, PKF Lawler Partners, are requested by the audit committee to attend appropriate meetings to report on the results of their half-year review and full year audit.
+The external auditors, PKF, are requested by the audit committee to attend appropriate meetings to report on the results of their half-year review and of their planning for and result of the full year audit.